 - Personal expenses, such as mini-bars, telephone or souvenir purchases

 Day to Day

-Your typical day in the Dolomites will begin with a hearty buffet breakfast, followed by a ride in this most legendary of mountains.
+Your typical day on our Dolomites bike tour will begin with a hearty buffet breakfast, followed by a ride in this most legendary of mountains.
 Most rides will end back at your hotel (or the next one along the route) for a post-effort lunch.
 However, on longer days in the saddle (Day 6 and 7 for example) it will be a quick – and light – lunch on the road.
 You will always have a few hours in the afternoon to relax and explore your surroundings before we meet for a dinner of delicious local fare.